-A Conorate Contained Intaheat THE WHITE House -- I .. saw this morning a dark cloud in white chokers moving on the White House, and made, one oft a chrious count to bee what the demonstration meant.
-I learned from one of the white chokers that if was a delegation from the Methodist Conference, colored now in session here, going to pay their respects to the President.
+A COLORRO CONFERENCE INVAMENT THE dark cloud in white chokers moving on the White House; and made, one of a curious crowd to see what the demonstration meant.
+I learned from one of the white chokers that if was a delegation from the Methodist Conference (colored) now in session here, going to pay their respects to the President.
 Wishing to see how colored respects were tendered, I entered, with 500 others, and an interview was improvised in the East room.
-The President, sustained by a staff of the sleekest looking men it ever saw, slouched into the room; and a tall, solemn son of Christianized Africa, stepped for-ward and addressed his Excellency.
+The President, sustained by a staff of the sleekest looking men I war saw, slouched into the room, and a tall, solemn son of Christianized Africa, stepped forward and addressed his Excellency.
 The colored brother was filled with thankfulness.
-He thanked God for everything, but especially for our Chief Magistrate. he seemed to be gazing through and far beyond into a dim distance, where unthe plain, butting against the merciless known Cabinet officers may be found.
-He was too full for atterance, at least nothing could be understood, although I office of the Red River Gazette, the next have no question but a handsome reto the last paper upon the frontier.
-This sponse will be gotten up and printed to morrow.
-As we came out I heard one white choker say to another, "I does thank de Lord for His mercy in sparin to dis afflicted country dat good and great man."
-My soul was bound in humble thankfulness, and I said, "Amen." - Don Piatt, in N. Y. Herald.
+He thanked God for everything, but especially for our Chief Magistrate.
+The pions delegation evidently thought our excellent President a precious boon Excellency has imprinted on his inteloctual countenance a perpetual expression of bore.
+On this occasion it deepened into one intense bore, and, with his heavy dead eyes fixed on the speaker, to seemed to be gazing through and far beyond into a dim distance, where unknown Cabinet officers may be found.
+He was too full for utterance, at least nothing could be understood, although I have no question but a handsome response will be gotten up and printed tomorrow.
+As we came out I heard one white choker say to another, "I does thank de Lord for His mercy in sparin' to dis afflicted country dat good and great man."
+My soul was bound in humble thankfulness, and I said, "Amen."-Don Piatt, in N. Y. Herald.